-Francis Kayali's music has been performed by the Charleston Symphony Orchestra, the North/South Consonance Chamber Orchestra, the Boston Modern Orchestra Project (BMOP), the What's Next?
+Francis Kayali's music has been performed by the Charleston Symphony Orchestra, the North/South Consonance Chamber Orchestra, the Boston Modern Orchestra Project (BMOP), ETHEL, the What's Next?
 Ensemble, the West Point Woodwind Quintet, the Parhelion Trio, and the Bateira Trio.

 His Trio for Clarinet, Violin and Piano was performed at the 2008 ACA Festival of American Music at Symphony Space in New York City.
 In 2014, Masks, for flute, viola, and contrabass, was performed by the Bateira Trio at Carnegie Hall.